What is Rhinoplasty Surgery?

 One Patient's Rhinoplasty Experience

 The size and shape of the nose greatly affect the balance and overall appearance of the face.
-During your consultation, Dr. Bidic or Dr. Vinay Gundlapalli, who are appreciated for the time they spend with each patient, will carefully evaluate your nose and facial anatomy.
+During your consultation, Dr. Bidic, Dr. Vinay Gundlapalli or Dr. Sheck, who are appreciated for the time they spend with each patient, will carefully evaluate your nose and facial anatomy.
 Using their medical knowledge and aesthetic approach, they will develop a surgical plan that corrects your specific nasal issues while creating results that are harmonious with your facial features.

 Rhinoplasty is a solution when you are self-conscious about your nose's appearance (cosmetic rhinoplasty) or when you want to correct structural issues that make breathing difficult (functional rhinoplasty).
 In certain cases, cosmetic changes can be made during functional rhinoplasty.
-Men and women consult with Dr. Bidic and Dr. Gundlapalli about nose surgery because they want to:
+Men and women consult with Dr. Bidic, Dr. Gundlapalli and Dr. Sheck about nose surgery because they want to:

 - Reduce or augment the nose